 Leh to Kargil Road Map

-Please click on the link below to review and download a comprehensive map of not just the Srinagar Leh route but of entire Ladakh region.
-This also includes the Leh to Kargil via Batalik route.
+Please take a look at Route Map for Leh, Lamayuru, and Kargil Route to review and download a comprehensive map of not just the Srinagar Leh route but of the entire Ladakh region.
+This also includes the Leh to Kargil via the Batalik route.

 Leh to Kargil Road Condition